Dor-Ka/frontend-vanilla-js-weather-app/README.md

 - Centered the main content (header + sections)
 - Implemented city search and weather display

+### v0.3 – Weather API Integration
+- Connected the app to the OpenWeatherMap API
+- Created api.js module for structured API calls
+- Implemented city search via input field and submit button
+- Displayed current weather data: temperature, description, and icon
+- Handled basic loading and error states

 ## coming soon:

-### Weather API Integration

-- Connected with OpenWeatherMap API
-- Implemented city search and weather display

 ### Forecast and Error Handling

 - Added 3–5 day forecast section
-- Handled invalid city names and errors
+- Improve error UI (not just text)
+- Display loading spinner or skeletons

+### UI Polish & Features
+- Add units toggle (°C / °F)
+- Enhance responsive design on smaller screens
+- Add animations / transitions for content updates

+## Security Notes

+This project is a demonstration of programming skills and serves educational purposes.
+It's important to note that in a real production project, API keys should never be placed directly in publicly accessible frontend code.

+The proper approach for handling API keys in production applications includes:
+- Using a backend as a proxy for communication with external APIs
+- Using serverless functions (e.g., Netlify Functions, Vercel Edge Functions)
+- Securing access through appropriate CORS configuration

+For implementation simplicity and demonstration purposes, the API key in this project is placed directly in the code.

 ## 🧑‍💻 Author